 (PS I mentioned last week that I'd also done an article on the CF8 debugger in the FusionAuthority Quarterly Update, in their recent CF8 Special Edition.
 Unfortunately, the FAQU articles are not available online.)

 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.How many times have you wondered about what options are available to you as a CF developer for things like WYSIWYG editors, CMSs, DBs, & tools for blogging, query building, load testing and much more?
+And I may revise the content as necessary.How many times have you wondered about what options are available to you as a CF developer for things like WYSIWYG editors, CMSs, DBs, & tools for blogging, query building, load testing and much more?
 Or you've seen others ask, and have started digging around search engines or old mailing list threads to recall a list of them that you have in mind.
 Well, I've long kept such a meta-list for myself and am now sharing it with everyone at:

 Actually, it's a list I started back in 2002 and hosted until recently at my old systemanage.com site.
 While the info there ranges from a couple to several years old (though still nearly all useful), this list was one thing I continued to update.